syncfusion-content/uwp-docs/uwp/SfColorPalette/Getting-Started.md

 # Getting Started

-This section explains how to create the `SfColorPalette` control.
+This section explains how to create a color palette with predefined swatches using `SfColorPalette` control.

 ## Creating SfColorPalette control